eliascotto/scotto.me/src/content/posts/2025-04-30-a-simple-common-lisp-web-app.md

 To recap, in this tutorial I used the latest libraries in Common Lisp to create a simple guestbook webapp.
 Then I wrote a simple reusable wrapper to make our code more concise, aiming to challenge the Flask framework in Python.
 You can find the full source code of the two versions [here](https://github.com/eliascotto/cl-guestbook) and [here](https://github.com/eliascotto/cl-guestbook-v2).

-Ultimately I would give my opinion on using Common Lisp as a web server.
-Despite the fact that it can handle web requests well, with performant server libraries (hunchentooth and woo), I would say that there are better languages for developing generic modern web apps.
+Ultimately I would like to give my opinion on using Common Lisp to write a web server.
 Common Lisp shines when dealing with low-level tasks like [small systems programming](https://blog.funcall.org/lisp%20psychoacoustics/2024/05/01/worlds-loudest-lisp-program/) or performing [intensive computation](https://www.grammarly.com/blog/engineering/running-lisp-in-production/) at scale.
-When these complex systems need to communicate with the outside world, perhaps via an API, creating a server is the correct way.
-However, the advantages of using it to write ordinary backends for modern web applications are limited.
-REPL-driven programming is probably the only benefit since hot reloading has already been implemented in all high-level languages, but the iteration with the REPL is still mostly limited to Emacs, with SLIME and SLY, which are all examples of great software, but their usability doesn’t reflect that of other modern editors.
+When these complex systems need to communicate with the outside world, perhaps via an API, writing a server is the correct way and Common Lisp is capable of delivering that.

+But despite the fact that the language it's easily adaptable, and comes with performant server libraries (hunchentooth and woo), I would say that there are better alternatives for developing generic modern web apps.
+Hot-reloading is now a feature present in many web frameworks and Common Lisp is not really shining for being ergonomic nor comes with many built-ins.
+Clojure in contrary, is a modern Lisp dialect with great web frameworks with nice documentation and tons of stable libraries.
+I would definetly choose the latter for a fresh web project since with CL I've a feeling I would end up writing way more code for custom features and middlewares.

 I would like to give a shout-out to [Alive](https://marketplace.visualstudio.com/items?itemName=rheller.alive) which is the only Common Lisp extension for VSCode that implements the REPL with features similar to what SLIME and SLY bring to Emacs.
-The extension is still under development and not yet a full replacement for Emacs, especially during debugging, but it has great features and a lot of potential thanks to the VSCode interface, which is web-based, compared to Emacs's buffers.
+The extension is still under development and not yet a full replacement for Emacs, especially during debugging, but it has great features and a lot of potential thanks to the VSCode web interface.

-Feel free to email me if you have any questions and/or recommendations.
+Feel free to email me if you have any questions, recommendations, or even complains.

-[^1]: Parenthesis are great.